puzzle/skills/README.md

 -   Frontend tests with livereload `rake spec:frontend:serve`
 -   To run a single test run the following command in the frontend folder `npm test --filter "some filter words"`
 -   There is also `rake ci` and `rake ci:nightly` which should be periodically exectued by a build job (e.g. on jenkins)
+-   To use a user without admin privileges change email in `app/controllers/application_controller.rb#authenticate_auth_user"` to "user@skills.ch"

 ## Documentation